nivdayan/FilterLibrary/README.md

 # InfiniFilter: Expanding Filters to Infinity and Beyond

 This filters library contains the InfiniFilter paper from SIGMOD 2023 as well as some baselines against which it can be compared.
-InfiniFilter is a probabalistic data structure that answers set-membership queries (similarly to a Bloom filter or a Quotient Filter).
-The core innovation is that InfiniFilter is able to dynamically expand along with the data while maintaining good guarantees over performance and the false positive rate.
+InfiniFilter is a probabilistic data structure that answers set-membership queries (similar to a Bloom filter or a Quotient Filter).
+The core innovation is that InfiniFilter can dynamically expand along with the data while maintaining good guarantees over performance and the false positive rate.
 The full paper can be accessed [here](https://nivdayan.github.io/infinifilter.pdf).
 A video lecture on InfiniFilter appears on [youtube](https://www.youtube.com/watch?v=xCy6t8013FY).

 ## Compilation
 Compile the library by running the following command from the root directory of the repository.